chfrank-cgn/chfrank-cgn.github.io/ec2-cluster.md

 For the new v2 app resources, it can be beneficial to add a dependency to the control plane, to make sure that the cluster is still accessible while the app resources are being destroyed.

+Never run a Kubernetes cluster without monitoring or logging!

 ## Validation

 To validate a successful build, I usually enable Rancher's monitoring app and deploy the "Hello World" of Kubernetes, a WordPress instance, from the Rancher catalog.

-Never run a Kubernetes cluster without monitoring or logging!

 ## Load Balancer

-If you've set up the IAM permissions correctly and tagged all resources, including VPC, creation of a ELB from Helm should work right away.
+If you've set up the IAM permissions correctly and tagged all resources, including VPC, creation of a Amazon ELB from Helm should work right away.

 ## Storage Class